jamenlang/GarageaTrois-PHP-Server/README.txt

 - OR -

-Anything else you can think of, a server using a z-wave or zigbee switch. but if you're getting that fancy you probably have your own project in mind :P
+Anything else you can think of, a server using a z-wave or zigbee switch... but if you're getting that fancy you probably have your own project in mind :P

 ############# Starting Off #############